What is Cognitive Labelling?

 • Neutral: “This is just another Tuesday.”

-3. Schachter-Singer Theory: Body and Mind Respond
+3. The Reaction: Body and Mind Respond

 Labels trigger physical and emotional chains: